 - Outline your story and pick your main points.
 Then add a narrative, jazz it up with some metaphors, relatable stories, and your experience.
 Try to help your audience learn something new and help them change their perspective.

 - Plan your delivery.
 There’s no need to use a teleprompter because you don’t want to sound artificial like canned laughter.
 Instead of reading from a screen or a piece of paper, make some notes that will help you stay on your course, and, just like Steve Jobs, practice, practice, and practice your delivery.
 Do it in front of a mirror, ask your friends and family to listen to you, and finally, have a final rehearsal in front of your colleagues.

 - Work on your stage presence.
-Many people tend to move too much when they’re nervous and that shifts their audience’s attention from what they’re talking about.
-That’s why it would be a good idea to try and limit your body movements during your presentation in order not to come off as fidgety.
+Many people tend to move too much when they’re nervous, and that shifts their audience’s attention from what they’re talking about.
+That’s why it would be a good idea to limit your body movements during your presentation to not come off as fidgety.

 There’s no better way to learn how to deliver a speech or a presentation than watching TedX Talks and see how others are doing it.

 Check out these videos, even though they’re not sales related, and analyze the speakers’ behavior:

 I also suggest you read our blog post on what great salespeople always do as you can draw inspiration for your sales presentation from numerous tips and pieces of advice that our LinkedIn audience provided.

 I know that in the previous paragraph I told you that you should practice showmanship and command the stage.